-Hank Haney’s 12 rules of etiquette for golf.
+12 rules of etiquette for golf.

-1) Maintain Appropriate Pace
+1) Maintain an Appropriate Pace

 If there’s nobody ahead of your group and there’s a group constantly waiting behind you, your group should almost always play faster or let the group behind you play through.

-Don’t Spend Too Much Time Looking for Balls
+Don’t Spend Too Much Time Looking for Balls.

 Help Others Find Their Ball

 When playing with other golfers, help them find their ball if yours is further than theirs or they’re next to hit.
 You should also help look for where other players’ shots travel when they hit them.
 Two pairs of eyes are always better than one.
+You have three minutes to look for a ball.
+No more.

 2) Repair Your Ball Marks on Greens

-A few of my favourite local public golf courses’ greens have been destroyed this year due to the increase in new players.
 While more traffic will always put greenskeepers to the test, unrepaired pitch marks are significant in this golf green massacre.

 Unrepaired or poorly repaired ball marks can lead to missed putts and surfaces that take weeks to recuperate.